Killing of Tyre Nichols: Traffic stop and death

 At 8:33 p.m., Officers Bean, Mills, and Smith caught up to Nichols and had him on the ground at Castlegate Lane and Bear Creek which is approximately a half a mile (1/2 mi) away from the original traffic stop.
 Footage from a pole-mounted CCTV camera showed an officer using his leg to push Nichols hard to the ground.
 Between 8:33 p.m. and 8:36 p.m.
 Nichols was punched, then pepper sprayed a second time, then kicked in the upper torso numerous times by a fourth officer, then an officer can be heard yelling "I'm going to baton the fuck out of you” before striking Nichols several times with a baton, then punched five times in the face by one officer.
-The video footage showed officers had control of Nichols' arms when he was struck with the baton, kicked, and successively punched in the face 5 times.
+The video footage showed officers had control of Nichols's arms when he was struck with the baton, kicked, and successively punched in the face 5 times.
 A fifth officer arrived, as Nichols was on the ground and in the process of being handcuffed, and kicked him in the upper torso, which was followed by another kick to the upper torso by another officer.
 Fox News reported that in the videos, "Nichols can be heard calling out to his mother before police beat him into a daze".
-Nichols' conduct had been initially described as non-resisting and non-violent; there is no indication that he struck back at the officers.
+Nichols's conduct had been initially described as non-resisting and non-violent; there is no indication that he struck back at the officers.

 By 8:37 p.m., Nichols was handcuffed and limp; officers propped him against the side of a police car.
 After Nichols was on the ground, the involved officers convened and shared their stories about the arrest.
 In the body-worn camera footage, Michael Ruiz of Fox News reported, "officers can be heard discussing his alleged driving, 'swerving' and nearly hitting one of them".
 One officer bragged: "I was hitting him with straight haymakers, dog", while another exclaimed: "I jumped in, started rocking him."

 Medics arrived around 8:41 p.m. but did not begin to assist Nichols until 16 minutes later.
 An ambulance from the Memphis Fire Department arrived at 9:02 p.m. and took Nichols to St. Francis Hospital at 9:18 p.m. after he complained of shortness of breath.

 On scene, video footage showed officers issued at least 71 commands over 13 minutes; The New York Times described the orders as "often simultaneous and contradictory" and "sometimes even impossible to obey".
-The Times cited one such example of many, where an officer shouted "Give me your fucking hands!" while Nichols had one officer pinning his arms behind his back, a second officer holding his handcuffed wrist, and a third officer punching Nichols' face.
+The Times cited one such example of many, where an officer shouted "Give me your fucking hands!" while Nichols had one officer pinning his arms behind his back, a second officer holding his handcuffed wrist, and a third officer punching Nichols's face.
 One former police officer described the officers' interaction with Nichols as having "started with poor communication" and going downhill from there.
-Nichols' family lawyers say that he was tortured to death by police officers.
+Nichols's family lawyers say that he was tortured to death by police officers.